nathanemyers-dev/ai-computational-memory/white-paper/taxonomy.md

 # Taxonomy

-The AI Computational Memory Category requires a formal taxonomy so regulators, governance teams, practitioners, and engineers can classify its components consistently.
+The AI Computational Memory Category requires a formal taxonomy so practitioners, engineers, and governance teams can classify its components consistently.
 The taxonomy defines the structural elements of the category, the boundaries that govern retention, and the supervisory mechanisms that prevent advisory state formation.
 It provides the classification system that anchors continuity, structured reuse, and safe retention across interactions.

 The taxonomy has four parts: the layer, the boundaries, the structures, and the supervisory mechanisms.
 ____________________________